0 Comment

 Long Service Award

-Overall, the lack of a proper employee rewards program is one of the primary reasons for the decrease in employee engagement levels.
+Overall, the lack of a proper employee rewards program is one of the primary reasons for the decline in employee engagement.

 How to Create an Effective Business Case for Employee Recognition?

-The HR team needs to build a solid business case for employee recognition by presenting verifiable facts.
+The HR team needs to build a solid business case for employee recognition by presenting verifiable facts and evidence.

 How to Build an Effective Business Case for Employee Recognition

-1. Explain Alignment of Recognition with Business Goals and Organization Values
+1. Explain the Alignment of Recognition with Business Goals and Organization Values

 Goals

-Every organization sets some short and long-term goals for its employees to achieve.
+Every organization sets some short-term and long-term goals for its employees to achieve.

-These might include increasing brand awareness, reaching specific business milestones, or establishing stronger customer relationships.
+These may include increasing brand awareness, achieving specific business milestones, or fostering stronger customer relationships.

 Hence, aligning these goals with the recognition program makes employees feel connected with the success of the business and motivates them to drive outstanding business results.